A place for startups to share stories and ask questions anonymously

 short story – its typically mostly for hardware or software development (paying either internal employees or a contracted firm) hope that helps.

 Comments support Markdown formatting.
-URLs will be autotomatically linked.
+URLs will be automatically linked.

 Current ye@r *